CalebJohn/infinitemonkeytheorem/content/posts/CustomAddress.md

 # How
-A wallet address in ethereum is a 42 character hexadecimal string<sup>[\[1\]](https://info.etherscan.com/what-is-an-ethereum-address)</sup>.
+A wallet address in ethereum is a 42 character hexadecimal string[^1].
 "0x" takes the first two characters, so the actual address is 40 characters.

-An ethereum wallet address is generated in a three<sup>[\[2\]](#ref-2)</sup> stage process.
+An ethereum wallet address is generated in a three[:I did a little bit of simplification here, there is a fourth stage, <a href='https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md'>checksum</a>.
+The checksum only affects the case, so I don't discuss it here.
+However, prior to using an address, it's important to run it through a checksum encoding so that the address can be verified.] stage process.
 First, use a random entropy source to generate a private key (anything that samples [vacuum fluctuations](https://arxiv.org/abs/1703.00559) should be sufficient).
 Second, derive a public key that corresponds to the generated private key.
 Lastly, derive an address that corresponds to the public key.

 It's important that the private key (and thus the public key, and the address) not be generated with anything deterministic.
 Using a non-random source will make it possible for an attacker to duplicate your generation process, generate your private/public keys, and gain access to your wallet.